WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 For more information on this proof-of-concept, see: https://github.com/ChristopherA/revocable-self-signed-tls-certificates-hack

 One lesson learned from from this hack is the general idea that there may be other aspects of current cryptographic services are traditionally considered to be a single service, that in fact could be unbundled into separate services.
-For instance, why do we have to have ICANN be the only one that can mediate domain name dispute?
+For instance, why do we have to have ICANN be the only one that can mediate domain name disputes?
 Other communities may decide to have EFF be a more fair mediator, so users can choose.
 Thus we could unbundle this subtle portion of a naming service to enable pointing to user or community choice of mediation, rather than a single arbitrary one.

 Random Thoughts